 This trend continued into the early 20th century due to the First World War.
 With the men off fighting, women had to step into their factory, business, and even farming roles.
 This surge of women in the workforce did not dwindle following the Treaty of Versailles.
 Many men returned home wounded and unable to resume their former positions, so women maintained their newfound jobs.
 The increasing availability of convenience products and appliances (i.e. canned food and the dishwasher) made it possible for women to continue working while also keeping up with household chores.
 This continued through the Second World War, but, by the 1950s, women’s lives began to change.

-The domestic female was upheld as the ideal, prompting most married women to focus solely on their role as homemaker.
+The stay-at-home wife was upheld as the ideal, prompting most married women to focus solely on their role as homemaker.
 Cold War propaganda even highlighted the differences between the happy American housewife and the oppressed Russian female factory worker.
 Western women, relieved of earning an income, gratefully abandoned these jobs and worked instead to make the home a haven for their families.

 Many today cite the 1950s housewife as a symbol of oppression and an argument in favor of today’s Feminist movement.
 The “Good Wife’s Guide” published by Housekeeping Monthly in May 1955 is regarded by many modern women as a horribly backward list of duties that kept women enslaved to their husbands.
 However, at the time, women happily chose this lifestyle.
 Rather than being trapped in a workplace, they were able to spend their time fostering harmony in the household.
 It was a joy, rather than a burden.